-(2) In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the value of the trust fund will not be considered an

-© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use. asset so long as the fund continues to be held intrust.
-Any income distributed from the trust fundshall be counted when determining annual income under Sec.
-5.609.

-(3) In determining net family assets, PHAs orowners, as applicable, shall include the value of any business or family assets disposed of by an applicant or tenant for less than fair market value (including a disposition in trust, but not in aforeclosure or bankruptcy sale) during the twoyears preceding the date of application for the program or reexamination, as applicable, in excess of the consideration received therefor.
-In the caseof a disposition as part of a separation or divorcesettlement, the disposition will not be considered to be for less than fair market value if the applicant or tenant receives important consideration notmeasurable in dollar terms.

-(4) For purposes of determining annual incomeunder Sec.
-5.609, the term "net family assets" does not include the value of a home currently beingpurchased with assistance under part 982, subpart M of this title.
+- (2) In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the value of the trust fund will not be considered an asset so long as the fund continues to be held intrust.
+Any income distributed from the trust fund shall be counted when determining annual income under Sec.
+5.609. - (3) In determining net family assets, PHAs orowners, as applicable, shall include the value of any business or family assets disposed of by anapplicant or tenant for less than fair market value-(including a disposition in trust, but not in aforeclosure or bankruptey sale) during the twoyears preceding the date of application for theprogram or reexamination, as applicable, in excess of the consideration received therefor.
+In the caseof a disposition as part of a separation or divorcesettlement, the disposition will not be considered to be for less than fair market value if the applicant or tenant receives important consideration notmeasurable in dollar terms. - (4) For purposes of determining annual incomeunder Sec.
+5.609, the term "net family assets" does not include the value of a home currently beingpurchased with assistance under part 982, subpart-M of this title.
 This exclusion is limited to the first 10 years after the purchase date of the home.